steemit/smt-whitepaper/cbt-manual/manual.md

 SMT token creation exchange takes place in a series of *units*.

-### ICO

-TODO:  Is ICO a term we want to use?
+### Token Generation Events and Initial Token Offerings (TGEs and ITOs)

-ALPHA wants to create a crowdsale (TODO: is this the term we want to use?) where 7% of contributed STEEM goes to Founder Account A, 23% of contributed STEEM goes to Founder Account B, and 70% of contributed STEEM goes to Founder Account C.
+ALPHA wants to sell a token to the crowd to raise funds where 7% of contributed STEEM goes to Founder Account A, 23% of contributed STEEM goes to Founder Account B, and 70% of contributed STEEM goes to Founder Account C.

 ALPHA defines a STEEM unit as: